Banshee1221/HPC-Lessons/Networking/Tutorial 1/README.md

 #### Tutorial

-- Open the file `/etc/hosts` with the editor of your choice
+- Open the file `/etc/hosts` as root with the editor of your choice

 - Add new lines for each Pi that you want to have a hostname for in the format `<ip address>tab<hostname>`